 How is it collected?

-Each writer ownership of a composition is documented as a percentage of 100%.
-If you own 50% of the composition’s writer’s share, you collect 50% of all writer’s shares directly from your collection society.
-Based on the registration details provided to that and other collection societies, the remaining 50% is allocated to each co-writer.
+Your collection society will then work with others based outside of their country to retrieve your global collections.
+For example, if you own 25 percent of the composition, you collect 25 percent of all writer’s shares directly from your collection society for worldwide and domestic use.
+Based on the registration details provided by you to your PRO and other collection societies, the remaining percent collected (75 percent, in this example) is allocated and distributed to each additional co-writer.

 What is the publisher’s share?

-The publishers are allocated their share of the 50% of performance royalties from collection societies, as well as the 100% of publisher’s mechanical royalties.
-These mechanical royalty sources include Harry Fox, MediaNet, and Music Reports in the US, where globally some societies collect both the performance and mechanical royalties in one society.
-In addition to mechanical agencies, and unique to the US, labels will sometimes pay publishers directly their mechanical royalties from sales and downloads.
+Publishers are allocated 50% of performance royalties from collection societies (split between writers and publishers), as well as the 100% of publisher’s mechanical royalties.
+These mechanical royalty sources include Harry Fox and Music Reports in the US, where globally some societies collect both the performance and mechanical royalties in one society (known as collective management organizations, CMO).
+In addition to mechanical rights organizations, and unique to the US, labels will sometimes pay publishers directly their mechanical royalties from sales and downloads.